liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 are *header*, *main*, *aside* and *footer*.
 Of most layout objects there is only a single instance on a page (e.g. only one header and footer).

-The styling of layout objects should only define position and size.
-Any other styling should be applied to objects inside of the them.
+The styling of layout objects must only define position and size.
+Any other styling must be applied to objects inside of the them.

 Element Objects
 +++++++++++++++

 We call objects within widgets *elements* of that widget.
 An element may be a widget itself.
-If an element appears in more than one widget it should be a widget.
+If an element appears in more than one widget it must be a widget.

 States